cran/forsearch/README.md

 If the observations that best fit the model are known (for example, from previous runs of a forsearch function, they can be manually entered in a call to these functions, thereby skipping Step 1 and saving some execution time.

-We address data that would be analyzed as a linear fixed effects model, a linear mixed effects model, or a generalized linear model.
+We address data that would be analyzed as a linear fixed effects model, a linear mixed effects model, a censored data model, or a generalized linear model.
 For the latter, acceptable families are binomial, gamma, and Poisson.
 There are no limitations on the link functions of these families.

 Some of the plotting functions can be used on any forsearch object and some are specific to the function used to generate the object (See the table below).